-- A. Administrative Resolution: A process for resolving complaints in which the COD Chair and OSC review documents submitted by the complainant and the respondent.
+- A. Administrative Resolution: A process for resolving complaints in which the COD Chair and OSCCS review documents submitted by the complainant and the respondent.
 In an administrative resolution regarding an individual student, the highest status sanction available is probation without a transcript notation, along with other possible sanctions to educate the respondent.
-In an administrative resolution regarding a student organization, the highest status sanction available is organizational probation, along with other possible sanctions to educate the respondent. - B. Advisor: The complainant and the respondent each may have one advisor, who may be any person of their choice except a member of the media or an attorney, with the exception that attorneys are permitted to serve as advisors to complainants and respondents in cases involving allegations of sexual misconduct, intimate partner violence, or stalking.
+In an administrative resolution regarding a student organization, the highest status sanction available is organizational probation, along with other possible sanctions to educate the respondent. - B. Advisor: The complainant and the respondent each may have one advisor, who may be any person of their choice except a member of the media or an attorney, with the exception that attorneys are permitted to serve as advisors to complainants and respondents in cases involving allegations of sexual misconduct, sexual harassment, intimate partner violence, or stalking, including Title IX Sexual Harassment.
 Attorneys are not permitted to serve as advisors in any other type of case.
-The advisor may assist either party in preparing their case and in accompanying the party in a hearing.
-Both parties have equal rights to having an advisor present.
+The advisor may assist either party in preparing their case and in accompanying the party at any meeting or in any hearing.
+Both parties have equal rights to have an advisor present.
 Advisors may not serve as witnesses and are typically not permitted to address the COD, other parties, or witnesses.
 Exceptions are rarely made and are allowed only by the Chair.
-Parties are responsible for contacting and for arranging the participation of their advisors. - C. Associate Chair: A faculty member of the COD, appointed by the Chair, who is empowered to chair hearings and sanctioning panels and manage cases as designated by the Chair for a specified period of time, usually one academic year. - D. Chair of the COD (Chair): Faculty leader of the COD, appointed by the Chair of the Faculty. - E. COD Hearing (Hearing): A process that may be used to resolve formal complaints in which members of the COD review documents submitted by the complainant and respondent, as well as in person statements from those parties and their identified witnesses.
-In a hearing, the full range of sanctions is available.
-As described in Sections V(L) and XIV, special procedures will be employed for sexual misconduct hearings. - F. Complainant: Those who bring complaints alleging violations of MIT policy by students, former students, student organizations, or former student organizations.
-Typically, anyone may serve as a complainant, whether or not they are a member of the MIT community. - G. Day (also business day or Institute day): This is a regular day, Monday through Friday, during which MIT offices are open for regular business.
-A business day can be a day in which MIT has class or when there is an academic break.
-Business days exclude weekends and holidays that the Institute is closed.
+Parties are responsible for contacting and for arranging the participation of their advisors.